sebanalysis/sebbeck.com/_posts/2023-04-11-why-nuclear-power-flopped.md

 All the testing was done in the 60s until nuclear testing was effectively made illegal in the west.
 Since then, very few experimental reactors and been built, and we have tested none to destructive limits like they do in the aircraft industry.
 We need to do this to quantify the unknown unknowns.

 Something is better than nothing.
-Paper reactors are just that - they don't exist.
-The cost saving of modularity and optimization will pale in significance to trial and error with physical laborers on physical sites.
+Paper reactors are just that — they don't exist.
+The cost saving of modularity and optimization will pale in significance to trial and error with physical labourers on physical sites.
 The AP1000 was arguably over modularized, which had a net negative impact on construction time.

 #### The leader must personally direct and own all the major design decisions